Home > Property > How To Evict a Tenant If Their Deposit Isn’t Protected

 Select a Protection Scheme

-Use a government-approved tenancy deposit protection scheme and securely secure the tenant’s money into the chosen scheme within 30 days of receiving it.
+Use a government-approved tenancy deposit protection scheme and protect the tenant’s money in the chosen scheme within 30 days of receiving it.

 Provide tenants with the Required Information

 Furnish tenants with all the prescribed information related to deposit protection.
-This includes a how to rent guide and:
+This includes:

-• their (or the letting agencies) name and contact details
+• The landlord’s (or the letting agent’s) name and contact details;

-• the name and contact details of any third party that’s paid the deposit
+• the name and contact details of any third party who paid the deposit;

-• what to do if you cannot get hold of the landlord at the end of the tenancy
+• what to do if the tenant cannot contact the landlord at the end of the tenancy;

-• what to do if there’s a dispute over the protection of funds
+• what to do if there is a dispute about the deposit.

 You should also maintain thorough records of all transactions and communications regarding the tenant’s funds.
-You must also notify tenants of any changes to the deposit terms or scheme details, especially at tenancy renewal or when switching schemes, ensuring each deposit is protected if dealing with multiple tenants.
+You must also notify tenants of any changes to the deposit terms or scheme details, especially at tenancy renewal, when the tenancy becomes periodic, when the landlord or agent changes, or when switching schemes.
+Where there are joint tenants or a third party paid the deposit, ensure each deposit is protected if and all required information is given to the correct people.

 By adhering to these practices, landlords can ensure legal compliance and foster transparent and trusting relationships with tenants.